mnellemann/hmci/README.md

 # HMC Insights

 **HMCi** is a utility that collects metrics from one or more *IBM Power Hardware Management Consoles (HMC)*, without the need to install agents on logical partitions / virtual machines running on the IBM Power systems.
 The metric data is processed and saved into an InfluxDB time-series database.
-Grafana is used to visualize the metrics from InfluxDB through provided dashboards or your own custom dashboards.
+Grafana is used to visualize the metrics from InfluxDB through provided dashboards, or your own customized dashboards.

 This software is free to use and is licensed under the [Apache 2.0 License](https://bitbucket.org/mnellemann/syslogd/src/master/LICENSE), but is not supported or endorsed by International Business Machines (IBM).
-There is an optional [companion agent](https://bitbucket.org/mnellemann/sysmon/) application, which provides more metrics from within AIX and Linux.
+There is an optional [companion agent](https://bitbucket.org/mnellemann/sysmon/), which provides more metrics from within AIX and Linux.

 Metrics includes:

  - *Managed Systems* - the physical Power servers
  - *Logical Partitions* - the virtualized servers running AIX, Linux and IBM-i (AS/400)
  - *Virtual I/O Servers* - the i/o partition(s) virtualizing network and storage
- - *Energy* - power consumption and temperatures (needs to be enabled and is not available for old and multi-chassis systems)
+ - *Energy* - power consumption and temperatures (needs to be enabled and is not available on P7 and multi-chassis systems)

 ![architecture](doc/HMCi.png)